This guidance contains information about the fees associated with land and property registration.

 The fees payable in relation to registering a tenant's interest in acquiring land in the Register of Community Interests in Land for the purposes of the Agricultural Holdings (Scotland) Act 2003 are specified in table 4 below.

 |Initial registration of tenant's interest||40|

 |Subsequent registration of an existing or previously registered interest||25|

-The fees referred to in this guidance are provided for in The Registers of Scotland (Fees) Order 2014 and The Registers of Scotland (Voluntary Registration, Amendment of Fees etc) Order 2015 made under the powers in section 110 of the Land Registration etc (Scotland) Act 2012.
+The fees referred to in this guidance are provided for in The Registers of Scotland (Fees) Order 2014 (as amended by The Registers of Scotland (Fees) Amendment Order 2021) and The Registers of Scotland (Voluntary Registration, Amendment of Fees etc) Order 2015 all made under the powers in section 110 of the Land Registration etc (Scotland) Act 2012.